2024 Elections Super-Cycle: A Key Moment for Gender Equality?

 Although descriptive representation alone does not guarantee gender equality, it serves as both a first step toward more systemic progress and as a valuable tool for effectively tracking progress and setbacks across countries.
 Bearing this in mind, this year has shown mixed results.

-There have been some notable victories: two countries, Mexico and North Macedonia, elected a female president for the first time in their history.
-However, female candidates were registered in only 10 of the 25 presidential elections held by October 25th and in addition to Mexico and North Macedonia, only two other countries—Iceland and Moldova—have elected female presidents.
+There have been some notable victories: three countries, Mexico, Namibia and North Macedonia, elected a female president for the first time in their history.
+However, female candidates were registered in only 13 of the 30 presidential elections held by the end of November and in addition to abovementioned, only two other countries—Iceland and Moldova—have elected female presidents.

-Similarly, parliamentary elections offered limited progress: only 9 out of 30 countries holding elections between January and September this year experienced an increase in women’s legislative representation.
-Mongolia, El Salvador, and the United Kingdom were amongst countries achieving the largest gains.
+Similarly, parliamentary elections offered limited progress: only 12 out of 39 countries holding elections between January and October this year experienced an increase in women’s legislative representation.
+Mongolia, Dominican Republic, and the United Kingdom were amongst countries achieving the largest gains.
 However, despite these successes, early reports indicate more setbacks than progress.
-In two-thirds of the parliamentary elections in this period, women’s representation declined, with notable drops observed in North Macedonia, Bhutan, and Portugal.
+In nearly two-thirds of the parliamentary elections in this period, women’s representation declined, with notable drops observed in North Macedonia, Bhutan, and Portugal.
 Globally, the share of female members of parliament changed only slightly, from 26.8 per cent to 26.9 per cent, indicating overall stagnation in women's representation.

 Violence Undermining Women's Political Participation